ToobaF/toobaf.github.io/index.md

 - Rapporteur of the Work Item on 'Smart Contracts' **Group Specifications PDL - 11** ETSI Industries Specifications Group (ISG) for Permissiond Distributed Ledgers (PDL) <a href="https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=62584">Link to the WI</a>

+- Rapporteur of the Work Item on 'Study on Non-Repudiation Techniques' **Group Report PDL - 14** ETSI Industries Specifications Group (ISG) for Permissiond Distributed Ledgers (PDL) <a href="https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=64281">Link to the WI</a>

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>